Ursula Lamb: Life and academic career

 In 1990, she was recognized by the Conference on Latin American History Distinguished Service Award, its highest honor.
-She was the first woman to receive it.
+She was the first woman to ever receive it.
 The Hispanic American Historical Review took the unusual action of publishing two obituaries of her in the year following her death, with the editor noting that the journal “is pleased to offer its readers another look into the life of a pioneer among women in the field of Latin American history.”

-She died of cancer in 1996, survived by her husband of 57 years.
+Lamb died of cancer in 1996, survived by her husband of 57 years.
 An obituary notes that she did not consider herself a feminist, but “she recognized the need for female scholars to be treated as equals.”
 In her personal life she made a commitment “as a supportive wife to nurture another’s genius.”